ricosolana/Valhalla/README.md

 ```

 ## Patching
 This patch works on Valheim 0.211.8 (Crossplay update).
 The steps below assume you have never used Dnspy.
-Make sure to backup `assembly_valheim` before continuing.
+Make sure to backup `assembly_valheim.dll` before continuing.

 1. Download and install [Dnspy](https://github.com/dnSpy/dnSpy/releases/tag/v6.1.8).
 Open it after installing.